yongchingyan/redux-typescript/README.md

-This is technical assignment was implement in one week.
+This technical assignment was implemented in one week.

 The goal is to create a responsive site without the usage of a design framework library like Bootstrap.

-Due to time constraints it was bootstrapped with the create-react-app using the redux-typescript template.
+Due to time constraints the project was created with the create-react-app using the redux-typescript template.

 The mockup of the website is located in `src/asset/assets.json`.